PeCo: Perceptual Codebook for BERT Pre-training of Vision Transformers: Related Works

 \textbf{Discrete Visual Supervision.} Exploring masked image modeling or image inpainting task for self-supervised pretrained tasks has never been stopped in vision community, especially when BERT~\cite{devlin2018bert} achieves great success in various tasks of NLP.
 To apply the cross-entropy loss function for vision tasks, iGPT~\cite{chen2020generative} clusters the pixel values to simulate the process of BPE~\cite{sennrich2015neural} process for different words in language.
 ViT~\cite{dosovitskiy2020image} attempts to directly divide the raw pixel values into multiple groups and assign a discrete label for each group GRB value.
 Recent work VQ-VAE~\cite{oord2017neural} proposes to adopt encoder and decoder to quantize the visual contents to a learnable codebook with fixed size.

 \textbf{Perceptual Similarity.} The perceptual similarity, as its name suggests, is to mimic the human perceptual judgment of image similarity.
 Numerous efforts have been proposed to achieve that, such as SSIM~\cite{wang2004image}, MSSIM~\cite{wang2003multiscale}, FSIM ~\cite{zhang2011fsim}, and HDR-VDP~\cite{mantiuk2011hdr}.
 It has been shown in~\cite{zhang2018unreasonable} that the internal activations of network trained for classification task surprisingly coincide with human judgment.
-Such deep features have been widely used in image generation~\cite{gatys2016image,johnson2016perceptual,chen2017stylebank,wang2018perceptual,dosovitskiy2016generating,bruna2015super,ledig2017photo,esser2021taming} with the goal of synthesizing indistinguishable realistic images.
+Such deep features have been widely used in image generation~\cite{gatys2016image,johnson2016perceptual,chen2017stylebank,bruna2015super,ledig2017photo,esser2021taming} with the goal of synthesizing realistic images.
 The loss is called perceptual loss or VGG loss as the network used is often VGG architecture.
-Differently, we aim at learning a more semantic visual vocabulary from VQ-VAE for subsequent image pre-training task.
-Moreover, to enable self-supervised learning, we adopt a self-supervised trained network rather than ImageNet-trained networks.
-We show that (1) the learned visual words are indeed more semantic and (2) such perceptual codebooks are indeed beneficial for pre-training.
+In this paper, we surprisingly discover that this simple loss is super effective in building a better prediction target and significantly improves vision BERT pretraining.
+Moreover, to enable self-supervised learning, we adopt a self-supervised trained network rather than ImageNet-trained networks and show it also works comparably well.
+Both these two discoveries are conceptually simple yet super-effective and valuable.